Help young refugees affected by COVID-19

 At RSN, we are putting in place a range of measures to respond wisely and compassionately to COVID-19 and its far-reaching impact.

-These include following NHS guidance on managing the spread of Coronavirus.
+These include following NHS guidance on managing the spread of Coronavirus and endeavoring to:

 - maintain a culture and ethos of hope, faith and generosity in the face of uncertainty, fear and scarcity;